 We have observed a positive but volatile first half of 2025, reflecting likely disruption to international trade regimes and growth concerns.
 Valuations remain expensive relative to history in most regions, and elevated market concentration and the preponderance of value-agnostic passive funds have made regional equity markets increasingly sensitive to unexpected news.
 We remain concerned about the long-term return expectations for equities given high starting valuations and the dominance of US equities in global benchmarks.
 The past decade and a half of US exceptionalism - culminating in the extraordinary run of the Magnificent 7 tech stocks - has underpinned very strong global equity returns.
 The stellar gains in US equities and their leading tech firms, represents a bring forward of investment returns, rather than a new steady state of ongoing out-performance.
 We continue to carefully manage the Fund's exposure to global equity beta and maintain diversity in regional and sector allocations within the return seeking quadrant.
-The Fund retains exposure to the Trillium Global Sustainable Opportunities Fund alongside deep value global equities, UK equities (which continue to offer solid dividend income and buybacks as well as potential for some valuation re-rating) alongside allocation to the Perpetual ESG Australian Share and strategic capital strategies.
+The Fund retains exposure to value and deep value global equities, UK income-based equities (which continue to offer solid dividend income and buybacks, as well as potential for some valuation re-rating) alongside allocation to value and quality focused Australian shares.